degi/genriver/docs/about.md

 GenRiver3 is an open-source and free web application.
 The source code is available at https://github.com/degi/genriver, and the online version can be accessed from https://genriver.agroforestri.id/.
 The application was developed using R and JavaScript on the [R-Shiny](https://shiny.posit.co/) platform.
 It can be launched as a standalone application from the source code using [R](https://www.r-project.org/) or [RStudio](https://posit.co/products/open-source/rstudio/) (go to the [source code website](https://github.com/degi/genriver) and follow the instructions).

 GenRiver3 is an update to the original [GenRiver version 2](https://www.worldagroforestry.org/output/genriver-generic-river-model-river-flow) developed by World Agroforestry (ICRAF).
-GenRiver v2 was created using a combination of [ISEE Stella](https://www.iseesystems.com/) and an Excel macro script.
+GenRiver v2 was created using a combination of [ISEE Stella](https://www.iseesystems.com/) and an MS Excel macro script.
 GenRiver3 uses an algorithm similar to GenRiver v2 on its core module and adopts a similar variable name in the source code.

 - **Application Author and Maintainer**: Degi Harja Asmara
 - **Model Authors**: Meine van Noordwijk, Rudy Harto Widodo, Ai Farida, Desi Suyamto, Betha Lusiana, Ni’matul Khasanah, Lisa Tanika, Rachmat Mulia, Degi Harja Asmara